Birth is a natural process and rats rarely need assistance through delivery. Normally the entire sequence will occur in 1-2 hours.

 The rats uterus is Y shaped and consists of 2 uterine horns that both empty out into the cervix.
 At the point where the uterine horns meet it is possible for a pup (or pair of babies) to get stuck.
 Gently massaging the area can sometimes resolve the problem.
 If a pup is stuck and cannot be dislodged the babies behind it will die.
 Although the mother may be able to absorb dead fetuses, there is always a possibility of infection, which can be life threatening to her.

-Signs of distress may indicate that a trip to the emergency vet is needed Depending on the issue behind the problem, injections of Oxytocin (a medication that induces uterine contractions) or possibly a Caesarian may be necessary.
+Signs of distress may indicate that a trip to the emergency vet is needed Depending on the issue behind the problem, injections of Oxytocin (a medication that induces uterine contractions), calcium and subcutaneous (subq) fluids, or possibly a Caesarian may be necessary.

 On occasion during an emergency spay, if the litter is full term, the babies can be harvested alive, cleaned up and given to another dam to be raised.
 This is not an easy process, but it can be done.